Monisha-11/EXP-5-----JAVA/README.md

-# EXP-6 -> CALCULATING POWER USING RECURSION
+# EXP 04 - CALCULATING THE POWER

 ## AIM :
 To Write a Java program to calculate the power of a number raised to other using recursion where the numbers a and b are to be entered by the user.